jigoshop/jigoshop/readme.txt

 4. Standard customer checkout screen

 == Changelog ==

+= 1.10.2 - 2014-07-21 =
+* Fix: Memory check is not a fatal error anymore - plugin will continue to work.
+* Fix: As memory is not a fatal error - required memory is downgraded to 64 MB.

 = 1.10.1 - 2014-07-21 =
 * Fix: Memory checking for some users.
 Thanks to freyaluna for finding it.